carderne/carderne.github.io/_posts/2018-06-20-python-mapping-automatic-updating.md

 {% include image.html url="/assets/images/2018/py1.png" description="I highly recommend draw.io for this type of stuff." %}

 Firstly there are two Google Sheets with a simple format.
-The [first](https://docs.google.com/spreadsheets/d/1WyZNokrgj5NmbyYrRIOQDa2mZ0_SEdbjBohR2RmKXp8/edit?usp=sharing) contains specific point data with coordinates in decimal degrees, and the [second](https://docs.google.com/spreadsheets/d/15t8dZIab3cNoN3y3WVYVy4a-RITFhfvlPWIKSKAuV0Y/edit?usp=sharing) contains summary state-level data with polygon representations of each state.These are then shared with anyone who might need access to updating the map data.
+The [first](https://docs.google.com/spreadsheets/d/1WyZNokrgj5NmbyYrRIOQDa2mZ0_SEdbjBohR2RmKXp8/edit?usp=sharing) contains specific point data with coordinates in decimal degrees, and the [second](https://docs.google.com/spreadsheets/d/15t8dZIab3cNoN3y3WVYVy4a-RITFhfvlPWIKSKAuV0Y/edit?usp=sharing) contains summary state-level data with polygon representations of each state.
+These are then shared with anyone who might need access to updating the map data.

 Then the Python package [gspread](https://github.com/burnash/gspread) makes it extremely easy to pull this data using OAuth2.
 It has great instructions on how to set up a Google API key and access specific sheets.
 It's only a few lines of code to pull the data and convert into a [pandas](https://pandas.pydata.org/) DataFrame.